What does an Apple Watch do – Apple Watch features (2025)

 • Tell the time;

-Now that we have seen what does an Apple Watch do, let us now look into how does an Apple Watch work.
+Now that we have seen what do Apple watches do, let us look into how does an Apple Watch work.

 Apple Watch uses WiFi and Bluetooth to communicate with your paired iPhone.
-To tell about – how does Apple Watch work, the first thing that needs to be mentioned is the ‘Digital Crown’.
+To tell about – how do Apple Watches work, the first thing that needs to be mentioned is the ‘Digital Crown’.

-Now let’s have a quick look at some of the key features and specifications of the Apple Watch before we go into detail about what does an Apple Watch do.
+Now let’s have a quick look at some of the key features of Apple Watch before we go into detail about what Apple Watch does.

 Apple Watch features and specifications